wherewindblow/lights/README.md

 # Lights Library
 Light weight and light speed library set.
+To provide feature and can use by the way that user want.
+So don't to do more management.
+If user want to manage logger and etc, must manage manually.

 ## Library List
 - **format**  Type-safe format and similar to the one used by str.format in Python.
-- **log**     Logging library with use format library to format messag.
+- **log**     Logging library with use format library to format message.

 ## Features
 - **format**